LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Icehouse

-   -  `The last release of Spinal Stack before it was rebranded to TripleO (OpenStack-on-OpenStack) for the Juno release. <https://spinal-stack.readthedocs.io/en/latest/changelog/icehouse/index.html>`__
+   -  `The last release of Spinal Stack.
+The usage of OpenStack to deploy OpenStack was used as inspiration for TripleO. <https://spinal-stack.readthedocs.io/en/latest/changelog/icehouse/index.html>`__

+-  Juno

+   -  TripleO (OpenStack-on-OpenStack) was released as the spiritual successor to Spinal Stack.

 -  Mitaka